Treslea Downs and Warleggan circular walk

 Woodrush has green pointed leaves which can be mistaken for bluebell leaves when there are no flowers to provide an obvious difference (woodrush flowers are unexciting small brown things that look a bit like grass seed).
 To tell the leaves apart, woodrush leaves taper steadily to a sharp point whereas bluebell leaves are relatively straight for most of their length and only taper near the end (like a broadsword).
 Bluebell leaves are also slightly blue-green whereas woodrush is a glossy vibrant green.

-19. Cross over the wall then keep left to stay below the bank.
-Follow along the edge of the bank to reach a stile into a meadow.
+19. Cross over the wall and follow the path ahead towards a waymark to reach a stile into a meadow.

 When an area of land is left alone by humans it undergoes a natural process of succession as taller plants out-compete the shorter ones for light.
 Bare land is first colonised by pioneer species including mosses and annual plants such as rosebay willowherb.
 Perennial plants including grasses can then grow thanks to the nutrients and moisture retention created by the pioneer species.
 Next, woody shrubs are able to grow higher than their herbaceous cousins and therefore steal the sunlight.
 Finally tall trees form a mature forest, sometimes known as "climax forest" as it's at the end of the chain of succession.
 Factors such as climate and minerals govern which species are involved in the succession chain for a particular area (e.g. it may end in conifer forests in alpine regions whereas lowland climax forests are usually hardwood).